Choices Rising virtual abortion pill clinic in CA and HI graphic 4

 To find abortion clinics near you, go to I Need An A or visit our Resources page.

-The expenses for providing care to one patient is $197 (including the pharmacy fee).
+The expenses for providing care to one patient is $197 (including the medication fee).

 We do not accept private insurance at this time.